Active-Animals/Website/docs/ontology/index.md

 Restricted access resources are unlikely to be referenced by the ontology, except in justifiable cases involving affordable entry or membership fees (e.g. behavioural artefacts like tools, nests, or fossils in museums, or videos which may be sourced in libraries, such as natural history documentaries on DVD).
 Some public animal behaviour resources also store accessible behavioural artefacts, such as Elephant Voices.

 ### Can I contribute?

+We very much hope so!

+This ontology aims to be participatory, transparent and accountable.
+In practice, this means first of all that a wide range of people can freely use, contribute ideas, edit, and even manage the ontology.
+Secondly, we use openly accessible software including the free WebProtégé platform.
+Thirdly, visible comments and an accessible change history allow users to review changes to the ontology.

+Collaborators are expected to make active contributions, either in the ontology's engineering/software support, or in its database/editing curation, or stress-testing against their own observations.
+Consultants who only offer advice could play a key role, and will be directly recruited by a manager.
+Impromptu consultants will be thanked but invited to directly implement their own advice.

+If advice about an issue is solicited by an active collaborator, advisory comments (without further commitment) are welcome.
+This may even be preferred to diving straight into an edit, particularly for big changes.
+Big changes may be reverted by a manager if inadequate prior community discussion has occured.

+During the Alpha development phase, there will be a single manager (Ditch Townsend).
+Collaborators may be invited by a manager, or recommended to a manager by an editor.
+Known collaborators may be invited by a manager to be editors.
+Unknown collaborators may be invited to be commenters until they become sufficiently known to be invited to be an editor.
+The collaboration team will be limited in size.

+During the Beta development phase, a significant number of positions will be available for new editors.
+Also for more commenters, provided they test the ontology against their own observations.
+During this phase, a mutually acceptable participatory organisational structure will be set up and tested, but will remain advisory to the manager, who will arrange for a deputy to also have management privileges.

+Only in the open, final phase will the ontology be fully open.
+This stage will also mark an accountable and participatory organisation and management structure, including a mechanism for changing leadership.

+Feel free to look over our [Editing](ontology/editing) guidelines.

+***If you would like to collaborate, feel free to contact [Ditch Townsend](https://orcid.org/0000-0002-4277-2151)***

 ### How did the project start?